 Banana may be one of the foods caused headaches and migraines.
-Eating banana may not make healthy people suffer from headache.
+Eating banana may not make healthy people suffer from the problem.
 However, this fruit could trigger a headache or a migraine in some people who are sensitive to tyramine.
 Tyramine is the substance found in aged cheese.
 Recent studies showed that the banana peel has 10 times much more tyramine than banana pulp.
-Although there is not enough reason for this, you should definitely avoid this food if your food diary points the particular signs if headaches after eating bananas.
+Although there is not enough reason for this, you should avoid this food if your food diary points the particular signs if headaches after eating bananas.

 8. Processed Meat

-Some people may think that diet sodas and juices are the best choice if they want to lose weight.
+Some people may think that diet sodas and juices are the best choices if they want to lose weight.
 However, diet sodas have no calorie and low nutrients which are not beneficial for your health.
-Moreover, many studies and researches have shown the close link between aspartame, the artificial sweetener in diet sodas and juices, and headaches.
+Moreover, many studies and research have shown the close link between aspartame, the artificial sweetener in diet sodas and juices, and headaches.
 Therefore, if your food diary points that you are sensitive to aspartame and you have the symptoms of headaches or migraines after drinking diet sodas, you need to check the ingredient list of diet juices and sodas.

 Tyramine content will increase when foods are stored over time.
 Therefore, the foods which are not stored improperly will increase the risk of developing migraines and headaches in some people who are sensitive to tyramine.
-If you are prone to suffer from frequent headache due to tyramine, you should avoid eating leftovers.
-You should be careful when eating at the office or at the parties where the foods are often left unrefrigerated for a long period of time.
+If you are prone to suffer from a frequent headache due to tyramine, you should avoid eating leftovers.
+You should be careful when eating at the office or at the parties where the foods are often left unrefrigerated for a long time period.
 If you want to store food, it is smarter and more vigilant to keep them in the airtight containers before placing in the refrigerator.
 When storing foods, you should pay attention to its limited time.

 14. Common Additives

 It is said that many food additives can result in migraines and headaches.
 Foods that cause headaches and migraines contain common additives such as monosodium glutamate (MSG), hydrolyzed or autolyzed yeast, hydrolyzed plant protein (HPP), hydrolyzed vegetable protein (HVP), kombu extract (used in Japanese foods), yeast extract and sodium caseinate.
 Therefore, as the way on how to keep headaches and migraines at bay, you should read the labels carefully before purchasing.

 All kinds of beans, including navy beans, string beans, kidney beans, and lima beans, are thought to be food triggering for headaches and migraine.
 The possible reason may be that these kinds of beans contain tannins, a culprit for your headaches and migraines.
 Eating beans when you are suffering from headaches and migraines will worsen your condition.
-Therefore, if you get diagnosed with headaches, you should avoid consuming beans.
+Therefore, if you get diagnosed with problem, you should avoid consuming beans.

 If you are sensitive to tyramine and your diet diary shows that you have headache symptoms when eating foods containing tyramine, you should avoid eating avocado, one of the foods that cause headaches and migraines.
-Avocado has the great source of tyramine.
+Avocado has the excellent source of tyramine.

 20. Whole Milk

-If you suffer from headache, you should not drink whole milk because casein and choline may result in migraines and headaches, according to recent studies.
+If you suffer from a headache, you should not drink whole milk because casein and choline may result in migraines and headaches, according to recent studies.

-Related articles on food:
+Related articles on foods: